 How come some physical processes are accompanied by consciousness?
 This question seems kind of hopelessly difficult (15).
 Would any answer feel satisfactory?
 To any answer of the type “because of this particular process”, you could reply: why isn’t that process going on “in the dark” like any other process allegedly is?
 It is tempting to believe that consciousness is coming from somewhere else and that the physical process is merely summoning the consciousness, which exists outside the physical world.
 But how could a physical system know and report that it is conscious unless consciousness is interacting with that physical system?
 The non-physical would have to interact with the physical but this would seem to make the non-physical just an extension of the physical and the problem remains.
 The problem of consciousness is discussed lucidly in this episode of the Making Sense podcast.

-To sum up, we live in highly unusual times from a zoomed-out historical perspective and we should regard it as plausible that things get increasingly strange.
-Science and technological development are incredibly powerful processes according to my world view.
-They progress much faster and produces more powerful designs than the first ”design process”, i.e. evolution does for many of the features we care about.
-I anticipate that these faster processes will eventually outcompete evolution in the design of intelligent systems, and this could have huge consequences.
-The world runs like Conway’s game of life, a mathematical pattern with simple beginnings that grew in complexity over time.
-It operates mindlessly without purpose and there is no guardian who limits the depth of the abysses in the landscape we traverse.
-On the plus side, nobody restricts the heights either (this is not to say that the depths or heights are necessarily infinite).
-The unbreakable mathematical pattern underlies and determines everything, including the human mind.
-The human mind is the first and only known entity in the universe that has learned about the unbreakable pattern and has come to know the rules the pattern follows in everyday life, i.e. the rules that govern us and our local surroundings.
-I give credence to the scientific worldview because of its predictive power and the technological progress it has made possible.
-The big question mark for me is consciousness.
+According to my worldview, we live in highly unusual times from a zoomed-out historical perspective, and we should regard it as plausible that things get increasingly strange.
+Science, technology, and human creativity are incredibly powerful processes.
+They progress much faster and produce more powerful designs than the first “design process” in the universe, evolution, does for many of the features that are relevant to us.
+I anticipate that these faster processes will eventually outcompete evolution in the design of intelligent systems.
+My worldview also says that the world runs like Conway’s game of life, a mathematical pattern with simple beginnings that grew in complexity over time.
+It operates mindlessly with no intended purpose.
+The unbreakable (or flawless if you prefer) mathematical pattern underlies and determines everything, including the human mind.
+The human mind is the first and only known entity in the universe that has learned about the unbreakable pattern and has come to know the rules the pattern follows in everyday life: the physical laws that govern us and our local surroundings.
+I interpret our best scientific theories, with their amazingly acurate predictions and the technological progress they have enabled, as suggesting this view.
+However, the biggest unanswered question in my worldview is consciousness.
 How can first-person experiences emerge from a mathematical pattern?

 (1) I like this poetic description of computer chips by a programmer on Reddit: